conduktor/conduktor-gateway-demos/jwt_auth/Readme.md

 In addition to the admin credentials for authorisation, we will need the following information to include in the API call:

 1. A virtual cluster name - to determine which part of the cluster these credentials should access.
 2. A username - to determine who or which app is interacting with the virtual cluster.
-A username might have additional interceptors applied.
+A username might have additional interceptors beyond that of the vcluster applied.

 ![vcluster-user](./images/tenant-user-london.png)

-In our example below let's create a username against `vcluster:someCluster` and `username:someUsername`.
+In our example below let's create a username `someUsername` against `vcluster:someCluster`.

-Now that we have these credentials and know which vcluster & username we wish to interact with, we can create a new token:

 ```bash
 docker compose exec kafka-client \